Nicky Hager

 Nicolas Alfred Hager (born 1958) is a New Zealand investigative journalist.
-He has produced seven books since 1996, covering topics such as intelligence networks, environmental issues and politics.
+He has produced eight books since 1996, covering topics such as intelligence networks, environmental issues and politics.
 He is one of two New Zealand members of the International Consortium of Investigative Journalists.

 Early life

 Hager was born in Levin to a middle-class "socially aware" family.
-His father was from Vienna, Austria, a clothing manufacturer who emigrated to New Zealand as a refugee from the Nazis.
+His father was from Vienna, Austria, a Jewish clothing manufacturer who emigrated to New Zealand as a refugee from the Nazis.
 His mother was born in Zanzibar (part of Tanzania), where her father studied tropical medicine, and later grew up in Kenya and Uganda.
 His surname Hager is pronounced Har-gar, rhyming with lager.

 Hager studied physics at Victoria University of Wellington, where he also did an honours degree in philosophy.
 He stood as a Values Party candidate for Pahiatua in the 1978 general election.

 Early career

 After graduating from university, Hager worked at the ecology division of the Department of Scientific and Industrial Research (DSIR), and later worked with his brother-in-law building and renovating houses.